abhishekh2001/cshell/README.md

-- When executing commands separated by semicolons, expected behaviour is to execute commands in order i.e, wait for the first command to finish execution before executing the second and so on..., unless of course, the first were to be a background process.
+- When executing commands separated by semicolons, expected behaviour is to execute commands in order i.e, wait for the first command to finish execution before executing the second and so on..., unless of course, the first were to be a background process in which case termination of the background process is not required before moving on to the next command.

 - Processes that specifically require foreground control (stdin/stdout) will not be executed in the background (for example, the vi program).